tizenorg/toolchains.python/Doc/c-api/float.rst

 .. index:: object: floating point

-.. c:type:: PyFloatObject
+.. ctype:: PyFloatObject

-   This subtype of :c:type:`PyObject` represents a Python floating point object.
+   This subtype of :ctype:`PyObject` represents a Python floating point object.

-.. c:var:: PyTypeObject PyFloat_Type
+.. cvar:: PyTypeObject PyFloat_Type

    .. index:: single: FloatType (in modules types)

-   This instance of :c:type:`PyTypeObject` represents the Python floating point type.
+   This instance of :ctype:`PyTypeObject` represents the Python floating point type.
 This is the same object as ``float`` and ``types.FloatType``.

-.. c:function:: int PyFloat_Check(PyObject *p)
+.. cfunction:: int PyFloat_Check(PyObject *p)

-   Return true if its argument is a :c:type:`PyFloatObject` or a subtype of :c:type:`PyFloatObject`.
+   Return true if its argument is a :ctype:`PyFloatObject` or a subtype of :ctype:`PyFloatObject`.

    .. versionchanged:: 2.2
       Allowed subtypes to be accepted.

-.. c:function:: int PyFloat_CheckExact(PyObject *p)
+.. cfunction:: int PyFloat_CheckExact(PyObject *p)

-   Return true if its argument is a :c:type:`PyFloatObject`, but not a subtype of :c:type:`PyFloatObject`.
+   Return true if its argument is a :ctype:`PyFloatObject`, but not a subtype of :ctype:`PyFloatObject`.

    .. versionadded:: 2.2

-.. c:function:: PyObject* PyFloat_FromString(PyObject *str, char **pend)
+.. cfunction:: PyObject* PyFloat_FromString(PyObject *str, char **pend)

-   Create a :c:type:`PyFloatObject` object based on the string value in *str*, or *NULL* on failure.
+   Create a :ctype:`PyFloatObject` object based on the string value in *str*, or *NULL* on failure.
 The *pend* argument is ignored.
 It remains only for backward compatibility.

-.. c:function:: PyObject* PyFloat_FromDouble(double v)
+.. cfunction:: PyObject* PyFloat_FromDouble(double v)

-   Create a :c:type:`PyFloatObject` object from *v*, or *NULL* on failure.
+   Create a :ctype:`PyFloatObject` object from *v*, or *NULL* on failure.

-.. c:function:: double PyFloat_AsDouble(PyObject *pyfloat)
+.. cfunction:: double PyFloat_AsDouble(PyObject *pyfloat)

-   Return a C :c:type:`double` representation of the contents of *pyfloat*.
+   Return a C :ctype:`double` representation of the contents of *pyfloat*.
 If *pyfloat* is not a Python floating point object but has a :meth:`__float__` method, this method will first be called to convert *pyfloat* into a float.
-   This method returns ``-1.0`` upon failure, so one should call :c:func:`PyErr_Occurred` to check for errors.

-.. c:function:: double PyFloat_AS_DOUBLE(PyObject *pyfloat)
+.. cfunction:: double PyFloat_AS_DOUBLE(PyObject *pyfloat)

-   Return a C :c:type:`double` representation of the contents of *pyfloat*, but without error checking.
+   Return a C :ctype:`double` representation of the contents of *pyfloat*, but without error checking.

-.. c:function:: PyObject* PyFloat_GetInfo(void)
+.. cfunction:: PyObject* PyFloat_GetInfo(void)

    Return a structseq instance which contains information about the precision, minimum and maximum values of a float.
 It's a thin wrapper